- Gorilla trekking in Bwindi National Park Uganda

 Crossing the border into Rwanda, discover Volcanoes National Park, where you can trek gorillas, take a forest walk in search of golden monkeys, or hike to Dian Fosseys grave.
 A visit to the genocide memorial in the capital city of Kigali gives a haunting insight into the dark past from which Rwanda has risen to become one of the cleanest, safest African countries.

-On arrival at Entebbe International Airport you will be met by a Wild Frontiers representative and transferred to The Boma.
+On arrival at Entebbe International Airport you will be met by a Wild Frontiers representative and transferred to Hotel No 5.

 Set in the shores of Lake Victoria, Entebbe is a small town that is easy to explore on foot or local boda bodas (motorbike taxis).
 Explore the markets, hunt for souvenirs or crafts, meander through the Botanical Gardens or relax with a boat cruise on Lake Victoria.
 You’ll find a wide variety of restaurants, bars and clubs where you can sample the local beer, catch a game of football and meet the friendly locals.